-- (1) Subject to compliance with CAR-171.140 and CAR-171.145, the service provider may deviate from any requirement of this CAR to meet an emergency situation if there is a need to take immediate action for the protection of life or property involving carriage by air. - (2) The service who deviates from a requirement of this CAR under paragraph (1) shall provide a written report to the Authority as soon as practicable, but in any event not later than seven (7) days after the emergency.
+- (1) Subject to compliance with CAR-171.140 and CAR-171.145, the aeronautical telecommunication service provider may deviate from any requirement of this CAR to meet an emergency situation if there is a need to take immediate action for the protection of life or property involving carriage by air. - (2) The aeronautical telecommunication service provider who deviates from a requirement of this CAR under CAR 171.270(1) shall provide a written report to the Authority as soon as practicable, but in any event not later than seven (7) days after the emergency.
 The report shall cover the nature, the extent and the duration of the deviation.